slowernews/wisdom-tldr/README.md

 > *'When somebody says something bad about you, is negativity.
 When everyone says it, is advice.'*

 > *'If too many users are wrong, it's probably your fault.'*

-> *'I’d rather have criticism from a genius than praise from an idiot.'*

 > *'The important thing is not to stop questioning.
 Curiosity has its own reason for existing.'*